alchemy-fullstack-js-fall-2018/array-methods/LAB.md

 ## Description

-Implement functions that perform array operations similar to how they exist on the built-in JavaScript array object.
-Main difference is that instead of being methods on the array, they are stand-alone functions that accept an array as well as other required paratmers.
+Implement a class `List` that perform array operations similar to how they exist on the built-in JavaScript array object.

 This is a solo assignment.
 Try and do these from scratch.